PHYSICAL THERAPY Clinic

 BACK AND NECK PAIN

-The spine program at the Physical Therapy Institute is an evidence-informed, science-based approach to helping patients reduce pain and regain movement.
+The spine program at the Physical Therapy Clinic is an evidence-informed, science-based approach to helping patients reduce pain and regain movement.

 Manual therapy treatments include soft tissue mobilization, joint mobilization, and manipulation.
 Therapeutic exercise programs are customized for each patient to allow them to build their fitness and strength to be able to perform their valued activities with less pain and more enjoyment.